 - Maintaining clean and organized worksites.
 By placing debris and garbage in the proper receptacles, and tools back into their storage areas, work areas can be kept free and clear of hazards.
 This not only protects workers in the area, but workers on the ground and pedestrians.

 - Post proper signs.
 Signs on the ground are a good way to alert both workers and pedestrians that work is being done on an elevated surface in the area.
 This allows all individuals to be on alert.
 Roping off an area that may be a potential falling object zone may also provide extra protection.

 What To Do If You Are Injured

-If you do sustain a serious head injury or other severe injury due to a falling object, it is essential that you seek medical attention immediately.
+If you do sustain a serious head injury or other severe injuries due to a falling object, it is essential that you seek medical attention immediately.
 Only a doctor can adequately evaluate your injury and determine the proper course of treatment.
-It is also in your best interests to talk to an experienced attorney who can advise you of your rights and options.
+It is also in your best interest to talk to an experienced attorney who can advise you of your rights and options.